-My mother had a history of bipolar illness, that is the reason why my doctor advised me to undergo therapy to be able to handle the possibility of having mood swings right after or weeks after giving birth.
+My mother had a history of bipolar illness, which is the reason why my doctor advised me to undergo therapy to handle the possibility of mood swings right after giving birth.

 My mother committed suicide months after giving birth to me.
 My father said she was a very kindhearted and remarkable person and wife.
 He is sure that if she survived her depression, she would have been the best, loving, and most caring mom a child would want to have.
 It is saddening that I never came to know her, feel her warm embrace, and hear her laugh as we lost her to postpartum depression.

 “The causes of PPD are many, and can include hormonal and lifestyle changes, a lack of social support, sleep deprivation, a high-risk pregnancy, a traumatic birth or difficult recovery, or breastfeeding problems,” wrote Meri Levy, LMFT, PMH-C.

 Postpartum Depression Leads To Suicide If Taken For Granted

 Excited expectant mothers immediately start reading books and blogs about pregnancy, attend Lamaze classes, and prepare themselves for the physical changes expected to happen.
 They spend most of their time learning about how to be moms, how to go back to their ideal weight after giving birth.
 However, very few women focus on their mental health issues and how these could affect both the mother and the baby’s health.
 It is maybe one reason why many new mothers experience postpartum depression, but very few are aware that they have it and still very few seek effective treatment.